 Find out all about Bukchon Hanok Village and the activities that will make your experience more special!

 Bukchon Hanok Village is a Korean traditional village located in the northern of Gyeongbokgung Palace in Seoul.
 The name “Bukchon” literally means “north town.”

 Once a hub of the Joseon Dynasty’s politics, administration, and culture, it is now a village that contains about 860 Korean traditional houses called ‘hanok.’
 Today, many of these hanoks operate as art galleries, cultural centers, guesthouses, restaurants, and tea houses, providing an eye-opening opportunity to experience, learn and immerse in the Korean traditional culture.

 The uniformity and continuity of the traditional houses lined up in small alleys almost make you feel as if you’re in a ‘living museum.’
 You’ll be bewildered by the tranquility as well.
 And from the hilly alleys, you get a panoramic view of Seoul including the Namsan Tower (N Seoul Tower).

 Traditional DIY Activities in Bukchon

-There are small and boutique traditional workshops located in the alleyways of Bukchon Village where you can experience craftworks such as folk painting, gold leaf imprints, and Korean traditional paper ‘dak’ doll.
-Click on the pictures to see what experiences you can for yourself.
+There are small and boutique traditional workshops located in the alleyways of Bukchon Village where you can experience craftworks such as folk painting, gold leaf imprints, and Korean traditional paper ‘dak’ dolls.
+Click on the pictures to see what experiences you can have for yourself.

 1. Traditional Knot Ornament Making Class